FlySongOne/Modified-Gomoku/README.md

 The challenges I encountered:
 - placing black and white stone images on a board
-- checking winning condition on a board.
+- checking winning conditions on a board.
 There are 64 cells, so there can be 130 winning conditions horizontally, vertically and diagonally on a board and on a 2-dimensional array that holds user's input values from clicks.